xlegend1024/MTC_AzureAILabs/DataScienceTrack/README.md

-# Developer Track
+# AI/ML Labs

-This section of the repo contains hands-on labs demonstrating the best practices and partterns for developing intelligent applications, agents, and knowledge mining solutions using Cognitive Services, Bot Services, and Cognitive Search.
+In this section of the repo we maintain hands-on labs that demonstrate how to develop and operationalize custom AI/ML models using Azure AI Machine Learning technologies: Azure Databricks and Azure Machine Learning service.